mosaic-design-system/docs/src/forms/input.md

 storybook: https://tessera.oneadvanced.io/dev/components-forms/?path=/docs/html-input-text--as-default
 tabs:
   - title: Usage
-    body: "
+    body: "## What is a Text input?

-      ## What is a form input small?
+      A **Text input** is a small text field mostly used for details consisting of a few words or numbers.
+It can also have the dropdown icon to choose from multiple pre-defined options where appropriate.

-      A **form input small** is a small text field most used for details consisting of a few words or numbers.
-The field input small can also have the dropdown icon to choose from multiple pre-defined where appropriate.
+      A **Text input** differs from a **Rich-text area** in that it doesn't feature any features like bolding, underlining, or formatting of text.

       - - -